Beznau Nuclear Power Plant: Beznau 1 and 2

 Beznau 1 is the first commercial nuclear power reactor in Switzerland.

 Putting an end to the traditional predilection of the Swiss power utilities for hydroelectric power, in the beginning of the 1960s the then Nordostschweizerische Kraftwerke AG (NOK, now part of Axpo Holding) started to take into account the construction of a nuclear power plant.
 On 23 December 1964 the Swiss Federal Office of Energy recognized the artificial island in Beznau as potential location for a reactor.
 The corresponding construction permit was issued on 2 November 1965 and, after only four years, on 12 May 1969 commissioning was authorized.
 On 24 December 1969 Beznau 1 started commercial operation.

 In the meantime the procedure for the construction of the identical reactor Beznau 2 had begun.
 The location and a first construction permit were approved on 17 November 1967, followed on 21 September 1970 by the final one.
 The commissioning started on 16 July 1971 and the reactor finally entered the commercial operation phase on 15 March 1972.

 Beznau 1 obtained an unlimited operating license already on 30 October 1970.
 On the contrary Beznau 2 operated under temporary licenses until 3 December 2004, when the Swiss Federal Council removed the limitation.

 The power plant was built in the 1960s, when little opposition to nuclear projects was present.
 Over the years Beznau has been the scene of some anti-nuclear protests, but such opposition never widespread among the majority of the local population.
 The cantonal citizens systematically rejected all votes on early shutdown of existing plants and on building suspension of new ones.
 Finally, in 2007 the cantonal parliament entrusted the government to act in order to promote the building of a new reactor.

-As of 2018 no date for a definitive shutdown of the KKB has been set.
+No date for a definitive shutdown of the KKB had been set.
 From a technical point of view, similar types of reactors can probably operate safely to at least 60 years and probably until 80 years.
-Beznau's Unit 1 is among the oldest commercial nuclear power plants still in operations as of 31 January 2016.
+Beznau's Unit 1 is among the oldest commercial nuclear power plants still in operations as of 2024.

-Newspaper Tages Anzeiger commented in October 2015 that two independent sources have confirmed that the reactor 1 pressure vessel contains around 1,000 cavities of half a centimetre in diameter.
-Similar cavities, although smaller in number, size and extension, were first discovered in the Belgian Doel 3 reactor, consequently the Swiss Federal Nuclear Safety Inspectorate (ENSI) asked Beznau and Gösgen NPPs to perform adequate testing on their reactor pressure vessel.
-It must be said that the flaw indications in the Belgian NPPs (Doel-3 and Tihange-2) did not cause the definitive shut down of the reactors.
-Indeed, both reactors resumed operations once all the needed tests were passed.
-Unit 1 has been shut down since the discovery of such material defects.
-A restart was expected in 2016 in case of positive test results, but since April 2017 no deadline for a restart was announced.